 As an organic chemist, Dr. Emadi's breakthrough invention of using hydroxyquinone anion as active methylene to form a chemical bond between two SP2 carbons in quinone systems accelerated high yield synthesis of anti-neoplastic and anti-microbial medicinal compounds worldwide.
 As a molecular pharmacologist, he was the first to report that in adults with acute myeloid leukemia (AML) plasma glutamine (Gln) can safely be depleted to an undetectable level with promising anti-leukemic effect.

 In his lab, Dr. Emadi directs cutting-edge translational patient-centered research focused on exploiting cancer metabolism particularly the glutamine dependency of cancers.
-His discovery of combination of venetoclax (Ven) and pegcrisantaspase (PegC) as a novel, well tolerated and highly active regimen in vivo for the treatment of AML with a complex karyotype is potentially paradigm shifting for the treatment of poor risk AML.
+His discovery of the combination of venetoclax (Ven) and pegcrisantaspase (PegC) as a novel, well tolerated and highly active regimen in vivo for the treatment of AML with a complex karyotype is potentially paradigm shifting for the treatment of poor risk AML.
 Clinically, Dr. Emadi is completely involved in the care of his patients.
-Through his time attending on inpatient leukemia service and his busy outpatient clinic, he sees > 2500 patients per year.
+Through his time attending on inpatient leukemia service and his busy outpatient clinic, he sees > 2000 patient visits per year.

-As UMGCCC's associate director for clinical research, Dr. Emadi oversee all clinical research activities and have scientific and administrative oversight of the Clinical Protocol & Data Management (CPDM) group, the Protocol Review and Monitoring System (PRMS) and the Early Phase Clinical Research Support enterprise.
-He creates strategic planning of clinical research initiatives and guide implementation of standard operating procedures.
+As UMGCCC's associate director for clinical research, Dr. Emadi oversees all clinical research activities and has scientific and administrative oversight of the Clinical Protocol & Data Management (CPDM) group, the Protocol Review and Monitoring System (PRMS) and the Early Phase Clinical Research Support enterprise.
+He creates strategic planning of clinical research initiatives and guides implementation of standard operating procedures.
 He formulates initiatives to enhance enrollment, especially of underrepresented minorities, in clinical trials.

 Acute Myeloid Leukemia (AML), Acute Lymphoblastic Leukemia (ALL)